digital

 This will require transparency-enforcing tools and clients.
 We want to enable anyone to write their own, to create software diversity.
 This will require open standards and we aim to assist the wider archiving community at making fast progress on these issues.

 We want to enable both the small scale and the large scale by enabling clients to interact offline with slices of the index.
-We want to enable anyone to operate their own little archive, while providing proof of inclusion of the artifacts they care about in tamper-evident logs.
+We want to enable anyone to operate their own archive, large or small, and build tamper-evident logs of the artifacts they care about.

-The output of digital archive transparency can be described as a large index of hashes and metadata of documents that people want to keep around, with a proof of past provenance.
+The output of Archive Transparency can be described as a large plaintext index of all the item hashes and metadata that people want to keep around, with a proof of past provenance.

 This can be leveraged by third-parties to build content addressable storage as well as, at the cost of generating and storing document embeddings, efficient retrieval with full-text search.

 We believe that this can open a path to search through digital archives at scale without interacting with the archive itself.
-This can both enable lower costs for digital archives, as well as great value for users and opportunities for third-parties to build online services.
+This can both enable lower costs for digital archives, as well as great value for users and opportunities for others to build independent services.

 What about the century scale?